Nacho Monreal: Osasuna

-Born in Pamplona, Monreal was a product of CA Osasuna's youth system and made his official debut for his hometown club in an away game against Valencia CF on 22 October 2006, a 1–0 La Liga loss.
-He finished his first season with ten league appearances, adding two in that campaign's UEFA Champions League; after the Navarrese's relegation to the UEFA Cup, he appeared in four matches as the team reached the last four, being eliminated by fellow Spaniards Sevilla FC.
+Born in Pamplona, Monreal was a product of Osasuna's youth system and made his official debut for his hometown club in an away game against Valencia on 22 October 2006, a 1–0 La Liga loss.
+He finished his first season with ten league appearances, adding two in that campaign's UEFA Champions League; after the Navarrese's relegation to the UEFA Cup, he appeared in four matches as the team reached the last four, being eliminated by fellow Spaniards Sevilla.

 Monreal became first-choice in 2007–08, retaining that status in the subsequent seasons, with another youth product, César Azpilicueta, being the undisputed starter in the other defensive wing.

 Málaga

-On 10 June 2011, Monreal signed a five-year contract with Málaga CF on a €6 million transfer fee.
-In his first season he initially battled for first-choice status with Eliseu, but ended up only missing seven games as the club finished fourth and qualified for the Champions League for the first time.
+On 10 June 2011, Monreal signed a five-year contract with Málaga on a €6 million transfer fee.
+In his first season, he initially battled for first-choice status with Eliseu, but ended up only missing seven games as the club finished fourth and qualified for the Champions League for the first time.

-Monreal scored his only goal for the Andalusians on 27 January 2013, in a 3–2 away win over RCD Mallorca.
+Monreal scored his only goal for the Andalusians on 27 January 2013, in a 3–2 away win over Mallorca.